-Method 1 – How to View My Passwords List in Google Chrome (Guide with Pictures)
+Method 1 – How to View Your Passwords List in Google Chrome (Guide with Pictures)

-The steps in this section were performed in the most current version of the Google Chrome Web browser that was available in October of 2022.
-If these steps aren’t working then you can try the steps in the next section, which were performed in an older version of Chrome.
+The steps in this section were performed in the most current version of the Google Chrome Web browser that was available in October of 2023.
+If these steps aren’t working, then you can try the steps in the next section, which were performed in an older version of Chrome.

 Step 1: Open Chrome.